aiidateam/aiida-core/docs/source/querying/querybuilder/usage.rst

     qb.append(CalcJobNode, tag='calc')
     qb.append(StructureData, with_outgoing='calc')

-    # StructureData and ParameterData as inputs to a calculation
+    # StructureData and Dict as inputs to a calculation
     qb = QueryBuilder()
     qb.append(CalcJobNode, tag='calc')
     qb.append(StructureData, with_outgoing='calc')
-    qb.append(ParameterDataData, with_outgoing='calc')
+    qb.append(DictData, with_outgoing='calc')

     # Filtering the remote data instance by the computer it ran on (name)
     qb = QueryBuilder()